Voodoo Ray: Recording

-The track contains samples of comedians Peter Cook and Dudley Moore, taken from the first Derek and Clive LP, Derek and Clive (Live), specifically the "Bo Duddley" sketch.
-"Voodoo Ray" combines a sample of Cook delivering the phrase "voodoo rage", truncated due to the recording equipment's lack of memory, and also Moore forcefully delivering the word "later!".
-Gerald explained: "I was trying to get a tribal sound and found this sample saying 'Voodoo rage'.
+The track contains samples of comedians Peter Cook and Dudley Moore (in character as Derek and Clive), from the "Bo Duddley" sketch as heard on their 1976 live album Derek and Clive (Live).
+Two samples from the sketch are heard: one of Cook saying "voodoo rage" and one of Moore shouting "later!".
+Simpson explained to Q in 2001: "I was trying to get a tribal sound and found this sample saying 'Voodoo rage'.
 That was originally the title but the old sampler I was using didn't have that much memory.
 I just about had enough for 'voodoo ra…', so that's what it became."

-The vocal was sung by Nicola Collier, who had worked on other tracks with Simpson, with the vocal melody suggested by Thorpe and later chopped up by Simpson using an Akai S-950 sampler.
+The vocal was sung by Nicola Collier, who had worked on other tracks with Simpson, with the vocal melody suggested by Thorpe and later processed by Simpson using an Akai S950 sampler.

 Release

-Rham! initially pressed up 500 copies of the record and it sold out in a day.
-It received support from local DJs and eventually became an anthem at Manchester club The Haçienda.
+Rham! initially pressed up 500 copies of the record, which sold out in a day.
+"Voodoo Ray" received support from local DJs and became popular at Factory Records' Manchester nightclub The Haçienda.

-A version of the track also appeared on A Guy Called Gerald's 1988 album Hot Lemonade, and a re-recorded version called "Voodoo Ray Americas" appeared on A Guy Called Gerald's 1990 album Automanikk, which was released by Columbia and CBS Records.
+A version of the track also appeared on the compact disc version of Simpson's 1989 album Hot Lemonade, and a re-recorded version called "Voodoo Ray Americas" appeared on A Guy Called Gerald's 1990 album Automanikk, which was released by Columbia and CBS Records.
+In 1995, Simpson reworked "Voodoo Ray" as "Voodoo Rage" for his Black Secret Technology album.

 Critical reception

-Bill Coleman from Billboard commented, "Underground smash in the U.K. last summer utilizes the most intriguing elements of acid house and places them in a thoroughly engrossing dance setting.
+Bill Coleman of Billboard magazine commented on the single in March 1989: "Underground smash in the U.K. last summer utilizes the most intriguing elements of acid house and places them in a thoroughly engrossing dance setting.
 Yearning female chant and irresistible instrumental hook has the potential to make a huge impression with club and alternative programmers.
 A killer—don't miss."

 Impact and legacy

-British clubbing magazine Mixmag ranked "Voodoo Ray" number 46 in its 100 Greatest Dance Singles of All Time list in 1996, commenting, "A lovely, wibbly-wobbly thing, Voodoo Ray is pretty much the first British acid house record, and sounds like it was recorded by banging on metal pipes.
+British electronic music magazine Mixmag ranked "Voodoo Ray" number 46 in its "100 Greatest Dance Singles of All Time" list in 1996, writing, "Voodoo Ray is pretty much the first British acid house record, and sounds like it was recorded by banging on metal pipes.
 Which is nice."

-Same year British drum and bass DJ and producer Fabio chose it as one of his favourites, adding, "Voodoo Ray is an early drum & bass track because of the way it was layered: the sounds, the working of it.
+In the same year, British drum and bass DJ and producer Fabio named it one of his favourites, adding, "'Voodoo Ray' is an early drum & bass track because of the way it was layered: the sounds, the working of it.
 It's laid back but at the same time so danceable.
 We were really into imports at the time and he was the first English guy we got interested in.
 He kick-started the whole British scene so it's a very important track.
 He's so underrated."
-Also another English DJ, Tall Paul picked the song as one of his Top 10 tracks in 1996, saying, "This was so different at the time.
+Also another English DJ, Tall Paul, named the song one of his Top 10 tracks in 1996, saying, "This was so different at the time.
 A massive groundbreaker — the girl, the chant and the way she sings."